AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/content-card-ui/iOS/tutorial/displaying-content-cards.md

 }
 ```

-Refer to this [TestApp](https://github.com/adobe/aepsdk-messaging-ios/tree/main/TestApps/MessagingDemoAppObjC) for a complete example of how to display, customize and listen to UI events from content cards in a UIKit application.
+Refer to this [TestApp](https://github.com/adobe/aepsdk-messaging-ios/tree/main/TestApps/MessagingDemoAppObjC) for a complete example of how to display, customize, and listen to UI events from content cards in a UIKit application.